Adjustments to changes in transportation of dangerous goods implemented on January 26

 The carriage of dangerous goods is subject to a variety of regulations designed to facilitate the safe transportation of these items.
 These include the Transport of Dangerous Goods regulations, applicable sections of the International Marine Dangerous Goods (IMDG) code, as well as other requirements outlined by Class Society and Transport Canada.

 Our goal is to provide safe and efficient transportation for our customers.
-We actively monitor the time it takes to transport commercial customers and determined that we need to make changes to improve efficiency for dangerous goods cargos.
+We actively monitor the time it takes to transport commercial customers, and we will make changes to improve efficiency for dangerous goods cargos.
+Changes may be made based on periods of adverse weather, vessel schedules and capacity, and overall customer demand.

 Are there any changes to transporting livestock?